HMNZS Philomel: Current

 Today Philomel is a sprawling land establishment located at Devonport, New Zealand.

 It is the home of the Naval Support Services, responsible for the logistics and organisation of Naval personnel, and for visits to the base by foreign ships.
 Its Naval Community Office provides support for families of naval personnel, and its Te Taua Moana Marae is the cultural home for all naval personnel, regardless of iwi or upbringing.
 It incorporates the naval college Tamaki, formerly HMNZS Tamaki, which coordinates training within the naval base from new entry or officer training to damage control and command schools that everyone must attend at stages of their career.
 There are also schools for naval specialisations such as marine engineering, Officer of the Watch, hydrography and communications.
 The base includes a navy band and a fleet gymnasium.

 Navy museum

-The first Royal New Zealand Navy (RNZN) museum was established in 1974 and was housed in a single room within HMNZS Philomel, then in 1982 moved to a separate building.
-In 2010 it moved to new, larger facilities at Torpedo Bay.
+The first Royal New Zealand Navy museum was established in 1974 and was housed in a single room within HMNZS Philomel.
+It moved to a separate building in 1982.
+In 2010 it moved to new, larger facilities at Torpedo Bay, becoming the Torpedo Bay Navy Museum.